Infineon/mtb-example-btstack-freertos-findme/README.md

 ![](images/figure4.png)

-The Bluetooth&reg; LE Find Me Profile defines what happens when the locating central device broadcasts a change in the alert level.
+The Bluetooth&reg; LE find me profile defines what happens when the locating central device broadcasts a change in the alert level.

 The Find Me Locator performs service discovery using the "GATT Discover All Primary Services" procedure.
 The Bluetooth&reg; LE service characteristic discovery is done by the "Discover All Characteristics of a Service" procedure.
 When the Find Me Locator wants to cause an alert on the Find Me Target, it writes an alert level in the Alert Level characteristic of the IAS.
 When the Find Me Target receives an alert level, it indicates the level using the CYBSP_USER_LED1: OFF for no alert, blinking for mild alert, and ON for high alert.